 Supervisory proceedings carrier out by the Chancellor of Justice

 The main duties of the Chancellor of Justice include reviewing the legislation of general application of the legislative and executive powers and of local governments for conformity with the Constitution and legal acts.
 In addition, section 19 of the Chancellor of Justice Act establishes that everyone has the right of recourse to the Chancellor of Justice in order to control the activities of governmental authorities, including the guarantee of constitutional rights and freedoms.
 As the independence of the Chancellor of Justice is stressed in Chapter XII of the Constitution, the Chancellor can doubtlessly be considered an independent body in the meaning of article 9, paragraph 1, of the Convention.
-The proceedings carried out by the Chancellor are free of charge for the person who made the recourse.
-The Chancellor does not have sufficient means to ensure the efficient execution of his or her functions, and neither have definite proceeding deadlines been established.
+The proceedings carried out by the Chancellor are free of charge for the person who made the recourse; neither have definite proceeding deadlines been established.
 Therefore, the review and supervision carried out by the Chancellor of Justice is not appropriate for implementing the requirements of the Convention, but the proceedings may have a supportive role.

 The following are relevant in respect of private persons:

 Environmental supervision

-In accordance with section 22 of the Environmental Supervision Act, an activity damaging to the environment may be suspended if:

-1) It is not in compliance with an environmental standard or with the standards determined in the environmental permit;

-2) It is performed on the basis of an environmental permit but endangers the life, health or property of persons and such danger cannot be immediately eliminated;

-3) It is permitted only on the basis of an environmental permit which does not exist, has not been submitted, has been issued by a person who has no authority to do so or has been issued without considering the environmental protection requirements established in the law;

-4) It is permitted only during a certain period of time or under certain conditions and does not comply with the time or conditions permitted for such activity.

-An environmental supervision authority may also take other measures in order to bring an activity damaging to the environment into conformity with the requirements.
+In accordance with subsection 28 (1) of the Law Enforcement Act, which entered into force on 1 July 2014, the relevant law enforcement authority has the right to place an obligation of preventing danger or eliminating the disorder to the person with a precept upon danger or disorder.
+The mentioned principle replaces sections 21 and 22 of the previously valid Environmental Supervision Act.
+If the offender does not observe the precept, the law enforcement authority has the right to issue a precept to the subject of supervision and impose penalty based on and in accordance with the Substitutive Enforcement and Penalty Payment Act.
+The upper limit of the penalty is 9,600 euros, if not otherwise provided for in the special law.

 Criminal proceedings